JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/KalebIrwin-Power-signoff.md

       Calculated with (typical power draw * minimum continuous operation time = (0.831 W * 48 h) = 39.89 Wh

- 6. Must use a solar panel that is at least 4.43 W.
+ 6. Must use a solar panel that is at least 4.43 W in order to recharge the batteries daily power consumption within the optimal solar charging timefrmae.

       Calculated with (typical daily power usage / average hours of direct sun [6]) = (19.94 Wh / 4.5 h) = 4.43 W